 WiringPi is extendable and modules are provided to extend wiringPi to use analog interface devices on the Gertboard, and to use the popular MCP23x17/MCP23x08 (I2C 7 SPI) GPIO expansion chips, as well as module that will allow blocks of up to 4 74×595 shift registers to be daisy-chained together for an additional 32-bits worth of output as a single unit.
 (You can have several blocks of 4 74x595s if needed) One of the extension modules allows you to use an ATmega (e.g. Arduino, or the Gertboard) as more GPIO expansion too – via the Pi’s serial port.

-Additionally, you can easily write your own expansion modules to integrate your own peripheral devices with wiringPi as required.
+Additionally, you can easily write your own extension modules to integrate your own peripheral devices with wiringPi as required.

 WiringPi supports analog reading and writing, and while there is no native analog hardware on a Pi by default, modules are provided to support the Gertboards analog chips and other A/D and D/A devices can be implemented relatively easily.

 There is a version of wiringPi hosted on Github.
 Do not use this version of wiringPi.
 It only exists to facilitate building the Ruby and Python wrappers which have been written by someone else.
 You may also find other versions of wiringPi on github – these have all been forked and changed to support different hardware platforms.
 If you use these versions then you MUST contact the person who made that form for support.
 Requests for support from me will be ignored.

 The wiringPi devLib